ractivejs/ractivejs.github.io/docs/extend/components.md

 When using __unmanaged__ components we are responsible for creating new instances and **attaching** / **detaching** them from other Ractive instances.

 Another difference from __managed__ components is how to declare them in templates.
-Where managed components uses _custom_elemens_, unmanaged components are declared with __anchors__.
+Where managed components uses _custom_elements_, unmanaged components are declared with __anchors__.

-Anchors look similar to custom_elemens but prefixed with a #:
+Anchors look similar to custom_elements but prefixed with a #:
 ```html
 <#MyComp/>
 ```